-If you’re looking for in car Wi-Fi to stay connected on the go, we share the best seven you can use in 2017.
+If you’re looking for in-car Wi-Fi to stay connected on the go, we share the best seven you can use right now.

 - Using your smartphone